 The keyboard is a bit of a dust magnet, so it may require regular cleaning.
 Nevertheless, if you're a fan of TKL keyboards, this one is a great choice.

 The best membrane keyboard we've tested so far is the SteelSeries Apex 3.
 This keyboard has nice zone RGB lighting which can create a nice rainbow effect without seeing the zones' delimitations.
-It's a very solid keyboard that comes with a nice wrist rest, which is identical to the one found on the higher-end SteelSeries Apex Pro as well.
+It's a very solid keyboard that comes with a nice wrist rest, which is identical to the one found on the higher-end SteelSeries Apex Pro.

 It features rubber dome switches that are fairly easy to press, although they have a significant bump to get to the actuation point.
 It has a nice overall typing quality and is great for people who don't like the feeling of mechanical switches.
 This SteelSeries keyboard is also compatible with the SteelSeries Engine Software, which gives you access to a few customization options like lighting, keybindings, and macro programming.